OIT Network Systems

 OIT began filtering IPv6 in November-December 2009.

 At this time, OIT filters IPv6 as it attempts to pass through each Wireless Access Point operated by OIT.
-These are the wireless access points that support OIT Wireless Service and Temporary Visitor Wireless Network Access (TVWNA).

 OIT measurements in Fall 2009 indicate that this filter reduced the overall broadcast/multicast traffic rate by 40% (measured by packet rates) on the largest campus wireless network.

-A service of OIT Network Systems
+A service of OIT Network Switching and Routing

 The Office of Information Technology,